AidaRazak/Javers/Part1/README.md

 Implementation :

-1. Creating deck .
+1. Creating deck .(✅)
+2. Random the card in the centre.(✅)
-2. Random the card in players hand and centre.
+3. Random the card in players hand.
-3. Database for who moves first.
+4. Database for who moves first.
-4. Clockwise-based turns.
+5. Clockwise-based turns.
-5. Winner of the round and game clear.
+6. Winner of the round and game clear.